Ransomware

 How can organizations protect themselves?

-Keep your Asset Inventory up to Date
+Keep your Asset Inventory up to date

-Organizations should implement proactive measures to strengthen the organizations Resilience.
+Organizations should implement proactive measures to strengthen the organization’s Resilience.
 An essential element is an updated and complete inventory of assets.
 Only then will organizations have a chance to identify affected assets and isolate them in a timely manner.

 Harden your Assets

 Ransomware infected systems via some kind of vulnerability in almost 10% of cases [3].
 Often these vulnerabilities are already known and sometimes even fixed by the vendor.
 It is therefore crucial to keep all assets updated and patched.
-Remote access to assets (e.g. via VPN) should be limited to the bare minimum and especially secured (e.g. by 2-Factor-Authentication).
+Remote access to assets (e.g. via VPN) should be limited to the bare minimum and especially secured (e.g. using 2-Factor-Authentication).

 Keep 3-2-1 Backups

 All personal data and business files should be part of a regular backup.
 The backup should be isolated from any network to prevent ransomware from infecting it.
-The 3-2-1 rule is best practice for implementing a backup strategy: Keep three copies of information on two different storage media, and keep one of these media on another location.
+The 3-2-1 rule is best practice for implementing a backup strategy; keep three copies of information on two different storage media, and keep one of these media on another location.

 Do not pay Ransom